ulefonedev/Stonebot/README.md

-# Bot for [Stonecoin's Discord] https://discord.gg/GVcMcng
+# Bot for [Fluminense Discord] https://discord.gg/TBP6BnH
-Originally based off of Chaincoin's bot
+Originally based off of Fluminense bot
 (This README will be updated along with bot updates)

 ## Features: